MeoMix/YouTube-video-split-test/README.md

 - Click 'Load unpacked extension...'
 - Select the directory containing 'manifest.json'

 This will load the example extension.
-Then, click the icon in the upper-right hand corner of your browser and click 'Load video one' or 'Load video two'
+Then, click the icon in the upper-right hand corner of your browser and click 'Load first one' or 'Load second video' from the UI shown.